snschroeder/express-boilerplate-v2/README.md

 Another note: devDependencies are NOT installed when you deploy to Heroku.
 For this reason(and others), it's important to stage your changes and test them in a "live" environment before deploying to end-users.

-## Considerations made with this boilerplate
+## Design decisions made with this boilerplate

 This boilerplate includes dependencies specifically for deploying, managing, and interfacing with a PostgreSQL database.
 If you want to use a different db, it would be best to uninstall knex, pg, and postgrator-cli.
 You can also delete the postgrator-config.js file.

 If you choose to deploy on a service other than Heroku, the Procfile can be deleted.